 Wyoming, Montana and Idaho get a lot of snow in winter and most of Yellowstone’s interior roads are seasonally closed.
 That just makes it more of an adventure.
-Take a look at our list of to top things to do in winter – some of which are just fun ways to get around.
+Take a look at our list of to top things to do in winter in Yellowstone National Park and beyond its borders – some of which are just fun ways to get around.

 2. Cross-country ski past geysers in Yellowstone

 Yellowstone National Park is a fantastic place to glide through a quiet landscape on skinny skis.
 Trails range from easy groomed tracks to wild backcountry routes, and concessionaires run guided trips and rent equipment.
 Two popular trips: the Biscuit Basin Trail, which snakes through Old Faithful geyser basin, and Blacktail Plateau Trail, a challenging route on the summer Blacktail Plateau Drive.

 3. Go skiing and snowboarding at resorts near Yellowstone

 Yellowstone Country has more than its share of world-class ski and snowboard slopes.
 Options include Jackson Hole Mountain Resort near Jackson, Wyo., along with Snow King Resort minutes from downtown Jackson; Grand Targhee Resort on the west side of the Tetons near Alta, Wyo.; and Big Sky Resort in Big Sky, Mont.

 Winter is the best time to look for wolves at Yellowstone because snow makes these powerful predators easier to spot.
 Yellowstone Forever offers guided snowshoe tours with a wolf ecologist in the park’s northeastern region; trips include several nights at the Mammoth Hot Springs Hotel.

 5. Take a snowcoach tour in Yellowstone